Level 1: What is SA? | Entry | Schedule | Curriculum | Instructors | Costs | Payments | FAQ

 FOR THE PROGRAM

-Electronic payments only, single or payment plan in USD
+Electronic payments (USD), single or installments

-Total program cost, $6,877
+Total program cost, $6,877 (single payments)

 Interview fee, Sanskrit, AYU-100, paid separately